 CARE (Citizens Assistance Registry for Emergencies)

 Emergencies can take many forms.
 Ice storms, floods, fires, major traffic accidents, and similar events can cause power outages, isolate individuals, or prompt the need for evacuation.
-For elders, or for people with certain disabilities, such events, if prolonged, can become life-threatening if no one is available to help.
+If prolonged, these events may become life threatening for people with certain disabilities or other circumstances.

-If you or someone you know might need special help in such an emergency, please complete the online registration below.
+The CARE program was created to help emergency responders identify Vermonters who might need additional assistance in case of a wide-scale event.
+If you, or someone you know, might need additional assistance in such an emergency, please complete the online registration below.

-Instructions for Online Registration (Please review prior to registering)
+1 - Review Instructions for Online Registration prior to registering.

 2- Click here if you are ready to complete the online registration process.